08 September 2018

 "The more knowledge people have, the better they will be able to master their own destinies..."

 Remember Elizondo´s chess-allegory at the very beginning of the article.
 He is playing chess when he uses words as "certain" and "could."
 He is also playing chess in the title of his article.
 Instead of "but also an opportunity, " he writes, "and also an opportunity."
-Remember the power of words and the crucial balance in the ongoing disclosure-"game."
+Remember the power of words and the crucial balance in the ongoing" disclosure-"game".

 I think he genuinely believes that "certain" information is ok to declassify at this point in the disclosure, but I also think that he genuinely believes that other types of information should not be released to the public in this phase of the disclosure-process.

 The "could" is Elizondo playing chess.
-He knows that sharing certain information about UAP with the public will lead to new technological discoveries, and "new forms of medical research, and a broader view of how humanity understands reality."
+He knows that sharing certain information about UAP with the public will lead to new technological discoveries, and "new forms of medical research, and a broader view of how humanity understands reality".

 But who or whom is he playing chess against?
 I don't think he is playing against the ufo-community or the disclosure-movement.
 In fact, based on the content of his article, I think he is playing chess on the same side of the chessboard as everyone else who wants a disclosure.
 However, he knows that a quick and aggressive attempt to strike out the King is not the right strategy with his adversary on the other side of the board.
 We can only speculate or make an educated guess to who/whom that adversary is/are.

-So, all the above makes me think that Elizondo has become bolder, or more clear, in conveying what he and the TTSA want and where they stand on the question of disclosure.
+So, all the above makes me think Elizondo has become bolder, or more clear, in conveying what he and the TTSA want and where they stand on the question of disclosure.
 I get a sense that he is back in a counterintelligence-mode :) but this time around, perhaps, directed against some "not-so-keen-on-disclosure"-faction within his former employer.

 The sentence "broader view of how humanity understands reality" is, of course, intriguing, and it ties in with a paragraph, again, in the last part of the article.
 I take it a little out of context here, but the paragraph in the last part of the article ends like this: